March 6, 1905

-Bob Wills blended it all into a swinging dance music that was wildly popular in the Southwest and on the West Coast from the 1930s into the 1950s.
-His greatest success was with his Texas Playboys band while based at KVOO in Tulsa, Oklahoma, between 1934 and 1942.
+Wills’s greatest success was with his Texas Playboys band while based at KVOO in Tulsa, Oklahoma, between 1934 and 1942.
 Today his compositions, such as “Faded Love,” “Maiden’s Prayer,” “Take Me Back to Tulsa,” and “San Antonio Rose,” are considered country and pop standards.

-James Robert Wills grew up in a musical family of fiddle players and in an area famous for African American musicians, including Scott Joplin, Victoria Spivey, and Blind Lemon Jefferson.
+James Robert Wills grew up in a musical family of fiddle players and in an area famous for Black musicians, including Scott Joplin, Victoria Spivey, and Blind Lemon Jefferson.
 From his family, Wills learned to play frontier fiddle music; his father had defeated prominent country fiddler Eck Robertson in fiddle contests on more than one occasion.
 At age ten, Wills played fiddle for his first ranch dance.
-From African American neighbors and migrant workers, he learned blues and jazz, which enthralled him.
+From Black neighbors and migrant workers, he learned blues and jazz, which enthralled him.
 In his late teens, he once rode fifty miles on horseback to see the Empress of the Blues, Bessie Smith.

 Wills left the family farm at age seventeen and drifted from one job to another across Texas, working in construction and selling insurance in separate stops in Amarillo; preaching in Knox County; barbering in Roy, New Mexico, and in Turkey, Texas; laboring on several farms in various parts of the Lone Star State; and playing ranch house dances and traveling medicine shows whenever possible.

 00:00 / 00:00